todokku/qapp/README.md

 python app.py
 ```

-Navigate to [localhost:5000](http://localhost:5000) to open your qapp in a web browser of your choice.
+Navigate to [localhost:5000](http://localhost:5000) to launch your qapp in your default web browser.

 ## Contributing